 24 Hour Fitness has been in business for over 30 years, with 484 locations in 18 states throughout the U.S. As the name suggests, the gym is open 24 hours a day, and offers a wide range of amenities and options for varying levels of fitness expertise.
 The company was founded in 1983 as 24 Hour Nautilus by Mark Mastrov and Leonard Schlemm.
 24 Hour Fitness is the third largest privately-owned and operated fitness center chain behind Gold's Gym and Fitness First.
 It currently employs over 18,000 people in the United States, and an undisclosed number of employees working in a customer services call-centers in the Philippines and Las Vegas, Nevada.
 The culture at 24 Hour Fitness is designed to appeal to a wide array of people.
 It is often referred to as the “melting pot” of gym chains, and fits the bill for many: from the individual with an erratic work schedule, the parent with young children, the person looking for a group fitness dynamic, to the heavy lifters.
 24 Hour’s ability to meet the needs of these varying groups of people has earned it a reputation of having an inviting and dynamic culture.

 Crunch health club was started in 1989 in a basement aerobics studio in the East Village of New York City.
 The company shares that this location in its inception had no locker rooms or air conditioning, in addition to being burglarized regularly.
-From the beginning Crunch’s mission was to make exercise fun.
+From the beginning Crunch’s mission was to make exercise and the total gym experience fun.
 To accomplish this, the founders eliminated traditional ideas of what were considered serious workouts at the time by collaborating with a highly creative group of fitness instructors with a wide range of expertise.
 The result was the development of challenging fitness classes and programs with a completely fresh slant.
 More than two decades later, Crunch still believes in making serious exercise fun by fusing fitness and entertainment and holding true to its “No Judgements” philosophy.
 Crunch is headquartered in New York City, co-owned by New Evolution Ventures (NeV) and private-equity firm Angelo Gordon.
 It currently serves over 400,000 members with both corporate-owned and franchised locations (Crunch Essential) in cities throughout the U.S. and in Australia.
 Crunch continues to expand across the U.S. and around the globe.
 It also has a franchise program for those wanting to own and operate a local Crunch location of their own.

 Lifetime Fitness is a privately held chain of fitness centers headquartered in Chanhassen, Minnesota (right outside of Minneapolis).
 The company was founded by Bahram Akradi in 1992.
 Lifetime brands itself as a comprehensive health and lifestyle company, offering a personalized and scientific approach to long-term health and wellness.
 Members can gain access to personal training programs with a personal trainer, health club benefits, and various other workout programs.
 The first club opened in Brooklyn Park, Minnesota and expanded throughout the region and later throughout the United States and Canada.
 Most LifeTime Fitness centers are located in fringe suburban areas in medium to large-sized metropolitan areas, with a handful of locations in central city or inner suburban locations.
 Today, Lifetime Fitness currently has a combined total of 121 centers in 27 states across the United States and Canada.